 - The person responsible for the management of the property must ensure the provision and maintenance of gas, and/or electrical supplies, and all fire system installations, and obtain the relevant safety certificates.

 The Housing Health and Safety Rating System (HHSRS)

 All properties, including HMOs are subject to the HHSRS.
 HHSRS is a comprehensive risk assessment tool used to assess potential risks to the health and safety of occupants in residential properties in England and Wales and is used to ensure housing standards are met.

 There are 29 hazards that can be taken into consideration including:

 - Damp and Mould

 - Electrical Safety

 - Falls on Stairs

-Additionally, there are other requirement levels of basic amenities for HMOs, these are: the Welwyn Hatfield Amenity Standards for Licensable and Non-licensable Houses in Multiple Occupation and the Management of Houses in Multiple Occupation (England) Regulations 2006.
+Additionally, there are other requirement levels of basic amenities for HMOs, these are the Management of Houses in Multiple Occupation (England) Regulations 2006.